syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 ### SwipeStarted Event

-The `SfChat.SwipeStarted` event is raised when the swipe offset changes from its initial value.
+The `SwipeStarted` event is raised when the swipe offset changes from its initial value.
 This event is triggered with `MessageSwipeStartedEventArgs`.

 The `SwipeStarted` event provides the following properties in their arguments: